 A midwife can also work in a community collaboratively, in a Midwifery Group Practice.
 As a community midwife in a Midwifery Group Practice, you’ll work with a small team of midwives to develop relationships based on mutual trust and respect with the women in the community throughout their pregnancy journey.

 Meet Victoria, a registered nurse and midwife at Logan Hospital

 Victoria graduated from UQ’s Bachelor of Nursing / Bachelor of Midwifery in 2020 and is currently working as a registered midwife in the maternity inpatient unit at Logan Hospital.

-Victoria says that one of the things she loves most about her job is that every day is different.
+Victoria says one of the things she loves most about her job is that every day is different.

 “I’m responsible for caring for women, babies and their families in both the antenatal and postnatal periods,” she says.

 “This involves helping families navigate the first few days of parenthood, which is an exciting journey.”

 Pregnancy and parenthood can be incredibly moving, but also very overwhelming, and the role of the midwife is to offer support.
 Compassion, and an inherently caring nature, are two characteristics Victoria believes a person needs to be a good midwife.